How to Start a Medical Marijuana Grow Business

 In California, the standard protocol for plant counts based on California Senate Bill 420 (SB 420) is that a patient can possess six adult medical marijuana plants or twelve immature plants (or eight ounces of dried cannabis) for personal use.
 Having said that, however, it is important to note that these SB 420 limitations are no longer bound by California state law.
 This is due to the fact that in 2006, the California Courts convicted an MMJ patient, Patrick Kelly, of possessing more than he was legally allowed to cultivate under the directive of his medical marijuana card prescribed by his doctor.
 Fortunately for medical marijuana patients through California, the case was later appealed by California’s Second Appellate District Court in 2010 and the conviction was later dropped on the ground that legislatively imposed limits on possession and cultivation of medical marijuana are an unconstitutional restriction to a voter-approved initiative.
 It was the belief by the appeals court that the Compassionate Use Act passed in 1996 by California voters set no limits on how much patients could possess or grow, assuming of course that the plants were for personal use only.

 While it’s important to be aware of the legal precedents such as the one described above, it is also good to keep in mind that, despite the overturned conviction of Patrick Kelly, most doctors still use the original SB 420 quantities as the standard protocol for most patients.
 This isn’t true for all doctors, however.
-Some doctors have been known for allowing patients up to 99 plants depending on their personal needs and consumption habits.
+Some doctors have been known for allowing patients up to 99 plants to manufacture cbd products depending on their personal needs and consumption habits.
 Other doctors have even said that patients can have an unlimited amount of plants in a 10X10’ area.
 With the amount of plant count variation between doctors, it is best that you cultivate an amount that is commensurate with your personal needs and the needs of your collective.
 Regardless of the amount of cannabis that you end up cultivating for your medical marijuana grow business, always make sure that you are able to defend the amount if ever questioned by authorities just to be safe.